How to grow gladioli

 How to care for gladioli

 Water well during the growing season and stake plants before the flower spike emerges.
-While in flower, give your gladioli tomato feed or comfrey feed every couple of weeks.
+While in flower, give your gladioli a tomato feed or comfrey feed every couple of weeks.
 For tender varieties, and in colder parts of the country, lift the corms each autumn and overwinter them in frost-free conditions.
 For hardier varieties, cover with a thick mulch in autumn to protect from cold snaps.
 Divide congested clumps every few years.

 Find out how to give gladioli the best possible growing conditions, in our Quick Tips video with Lucy Hall: